Concerns Resolution

 *For agencies where there is no line manager (e.g. self-employed, single person organisation etc.) professional bodies, funders, commissioners or trustees should be contacted.

-If agreement cannot be reached following discussions between first line managers the issue must be referred without delay through the line management structure to the equivalent of Head of Service, again with agreed timescales for responses.
+If agreement cannot be reached following discussions between first line managers the issues related to the disagreement must be referred without delay through the line management structure to the equivalent of Head of Service, again with agreed timescales for responses.

 The principles of recording as outlined in Stage 1 should be followed both during the process and at the point of resolution.